sparisi/mips/README.md

 Each MDP requires some mandatory functions:

-- *NAME_mdpvariables* : defines the details of the problem (number of state variables, actions, rewards, discount factor, ...),
 - *NAME_simulator*    : defines the reward and transition functions,
 - *NAME_settings*     : defines the learning setup, i.e., the policy and the number of episodes and steps used for evaluation / learning.
+- *NAME_mdpvariables* : defines the details of the problem, i.e.,
+  - *mdp_vars.nvar_state*   : dimensionality of the state,
+  - *mdp_vars.nvar_action*  : dimensionality of the action,
+  - *mdp_vars.nvar_reward*  : dimensionality of the reward,
+  - *mdp_vars.max_obj*      : reward normalization factor,
+  - *mdp_vars.gamma*        : discount factor,
+  - *mdp_vars.isAvg*        : 1 if we want to consider the average reward, 0 otherwise,
+  - *mdp_vars.isStochastic* : 1 if the environment is stochastic, 0 otherwise.

-Please notice that you have to manually change the number of episodes and steps in *NAME_settings* according to your needs.
+Please notice that you have to manually change the number of episodes and steps in *NAME_settings* according to your needs (e.g., according to the algorithm used).

 Additionally, there are some functions used to better organize the code: